* Upcoming seminar *

 26 April 2021

 Faced with scarce and uncertain COVID-19 vaccine supplies, many countries are considering adopting vaccination schedules that differ from the recommendations of vaccine manufacturers.
 Some have extended the interval between doses for two-dose vaccines to provide at least some protection for a larger number of people sooner.
 Others are looking at maximizing the number of people receiving some degree of protection by administering partial doses or foregoing the second dose of two-dose vaccines altogether.
 A third approach under consideration is whether two different COVID-19 vaccines could be given at the same time, to complete a two-dose vaccination regimen in one visit.
 Deviations from manufacturer's recommendations could be seen as experimental, and have the capacity to threaten public confidence, but they might also avert substantial morbidity and mortality in populations.
-This seminar will explore the ethical considerations that ought to guide decision-making regarding adopting alternative vaccination strategies or implementing vaccine manufacturer recommendations.
+This seminar explored the ethical considerations that ought to guide decision-making regarding adopting alternative vaccination strategies or implementing vaccine manufacturer recommendations.
+It was chaired by Professor Ross Upshur, and featured contributions from Dr Raji Tajudeen, Professor Jonathan Wolff and Cassandra J. Opikokew Wajuntah.

 Read the full briefing here | Read the associated publication here